-During the cruise, 12 families of fish were observed in the catches.
-Most of the epipelagic species were pooled in the Fish larvae category as they were juvenile forms of coral fishes (Monacanthids, Acanthuridae, Pomacentridae, Balistidae) and large pelagics (Scombridae, Carangidae).
+During the cruise, 12 families of fishes have been observed in the catches.
+Most of the epipelagic species were pooled in the Fish larvae category as they are juvenils forms of coral fishes (Monacanthids, Acanthuridae, Pomacentridae, Balistidae) and large pelagic (Scombridae, Carangidae).
 Adult forms were mesopelagic species of the myctophids, diretmids, parelepidids, gempylids families, and meso-bathypelagic families (sternopthychidae, melanostomiidae, gonostomatidae, chauliodontidae).
 These deep-living forms were collected during deep daytime trawls and never during the night trawls.
 Fish larvae occurred during daytime and night surface trawls.

 In number, the fish larvae and the myctophid family dominated the fish catch whatever the period of the day.
-A similar picture was observed during daytime for the composition by weight (Fig. 3.7.5h).
+Similar picture is observed in daytime for the composition by weight (Fig. 3.7.5h).
 This can be explained by the occurrence of 2 trawls performed on fish aggregations which were exclusively schools of the myctophid fish (Diaphus richardsoni).

-Figure 3.7.5h Composition in number and weight (expressed in percent) of the fish catch during the Nansen cruise (28 November-17 December 2008).
+Figure 3.7.5h Repartition in number and weight (expressed in percent) of the fish catch during the Nansen cruise (28 November-17 December 2008).
 E = epipelagic, M = mesopeagic